how do you create a focal point?

 Use one or more of these methods to make your paintings attractive

-The easiest and the most valuable tool for the artist is the use of values.
+The easiest and the most valuable tool for the artist is the use of value contrast.

 Value is the contrast between light and dark.
 The eye is automatically drawn to a contrast between light and dark.

 The artist uses light against dark in many areas of the painting.
-But the strongest value contrast is used in the focal area.
+But the strongest value contrast should be used in the focal area.

 The viewer is more comfortable when objects are placed together or near other objects.